dinith95/CodingBook/cloud/azure/cosmos_db.md

 Azure Cosmos Db is the noSQL database in which the values are stored as Key value pairs .

+# Db Information

+## Deployment plans

+There are 2 deployment plans

+- serverless
+- provisioned througpput
+- autoscale

+### Serverless

+- consumption based model , user will be charged to each of the RUs used.
+- accounts only in one region
+- max 50gb in container

+### Autoscale
+- set Max RUs amount can be specifed and the containers will scale within those values based on demand.
+- minimum 10% of the max RUs count.

+## Throughputs
+number of RU tha can be consumed by an application in 1 second.

+when **Through is high** the db will **rate limit** or **throttle** the subcequent requests.

+through can be specidied in multiple ways .

+- database
+- container
+- combination of database and container

+### Database level provisioning

+- throughput values for complete database
+- the containers under it will share the throughput

+### container level

+- specified RU is only for the perticular container

 # Reading Values - SQL API

 The values are queried through the **SQL API**.
 It provides an inbuilt tool to read and extract the values.